bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 - Keep the main function focused on orchestration
 - Provide meaningful exit codes and error messages

+## Implementation Details

+- Import Executor using `from executor import Executor` to avoid circular import issues, despite continuing to use the full `recipe_executor.context`, etc. for other imports to maintain consistency with the rest of the codebase

+## Logging

+- Debug: Log the start of the main function, including parsed arguments and context values
+- Info: Log the initialization of the Recipe Executor Tool and the start of recipe execution, upon completion report the success or failure of the execution along with total time taken

 ## Component Dependencies

-The Main component depends on:

-- **python-dotenv** - Uses load_dotenv to load environment variables from .env files
+### Internal Components

-- **Context** - Creates the Context object with CLI-supplied values
+- **Context** - (Required) Creates the Context object with CLI-supplied values
-- **Executor** - Uses RecipeExecutor to run the specified recipe
+- **Executor** - (Required) Uses Executor to run the specified recipe
-- **Logger** - Uses init_logger to set up the logging system
+- **Logger** - (Required) Uses init_logger to set up the logging system

+### External Libraries

+- **python-dotenv** - (Required) Uses load_dotenv to load environment variables from .env files
+- **argparse** - (Required) Uses argparse for command-line argument parsing

+### Configuration Dependencies

+- **.env file** - (Optional) For environment variable configuration

 ## Error Handling